 If you have been charged with tax evasion by the IRS, working with an experienced tax evasion attorney is one of the best steps that you can take in order to ensure that you are taking the right steps towards a resolution.
-Contact the Law Office of Vikas Bajaj, APC today to request a free consultation so that we can begin working on your case as soon as possible.
+Contact the Law Office of Vikas Bajaj, APC today to request an initial consultation so that we can begin working on your case as soon as possible.
 Trying to take on the IRS, or any other federal agency, on your own is overwhelming and unadvisable.
 Working with a law firm experienced in federal crimes and federal agencies is the best way to make sure that your case gets the attention and consideration it deserves.

 Read more below about tax evasion charges in the United States, and contact us now to work with a federal crime lawyer on your case.

 Tax evasion is the deliberate act of avoiding paying the amount of taxes owed by an individual, trust, or company.
 There are several different ways that tax evasion can take place, but the offense ultimately comes down to misrepresenting financial statements or information in order to appear as if less money is owed to the IRS.

 Some examples of tax evasion methods are as follows:

 Underreporting Taxable Income